texfaq/texfaq.github.io/FAQ-notWYSIWYG.md

-impressive for its time, but the two workstations combined had hugely less power than the average sub-thousand-dollar Personal Computer nowadays, and its code has not proved portable (it never even made the last 'great' TeX version change, at the turn of the 1990s, to TeX version 3).
+impressive for its time, but the two workstations combined had hugely less power than the average sub-thousand-dollar Personal Computer nowadays, and its code has not proved portable (it never even made the last ''great'' TeX version change, at the turn of the 1990s, to TeX version 3).

 Lightning Textures (an extension of Blue Sky's original TeX system